PatrickHechler/primitive-code/README.md

 this is the assembler for the primitive VM

+## Start

+* A primitive code file can be assembled to a primitive-machine-code (.pmc) file.
+* A pmc-file can be executed with a primitive-virtual-machine.
+    * the `AX` register will contain the number of arguments
+    * the `BX` register will point to the argument pointers
+    * the argument pointers will point to STRINGs

 ## CONSTANTS:

 except for the `--POS--` constant all other constants can be overwritten and removed